-Classic clusters track the total number of clusters that are enabled for Replication Manager, tracks cluster in error state, clusters that are active, and clusters for which a warning has been issued.
+Classic clusters track the total number of clusters enabled for Replication Manager, track clusters in error state, active clusters, and clusters for which a warning has been issued.

-Users must register on existing on-premise Cloudera Distribution of Hadoop on Management Console, and after which users can copy or move the data to the cloud.
+Users must register on existing on-premise Cloudera Distribution of Hadoop on the Management Console, after which users can copy or move the data to the cloud.
 These are called classic clusters.

 Active, Warning, Error, Total.

 With this, we shall conclude the topic “Cloudera CDH.”
-We have seen what CDH is and how it is used and how it is to be installed, steps required to install, and pre requisites before installation have also been looked into.
+We have seen what CDH is and how it is used, and how it is to be installed; the steps required to install and prerequisites before installation have also been looked into.
 We have also gone through Cloudera Connectivity to Cloud Storage or the setup of Cloudera CDH.
-Finally, I have gone through the Classic clusters in Cloudera CDH, that will help to give a deeper insight into the concept.
+Finally, I have gone through the Classic clusters in Cloudera CDH, which will help to give a deeper insight into the concept.